viperproject/tutorial/tutorial/structure.md

 import "path/to/extras.vpr"
 ```

-Imports provide a simple mechanism for splitting the program across several Viper source files.
+Imports provide a simple mechanism for splitting a Viper program across several source files.

-* A relative or absolute path to a Viper file may be used (according to the Java/ Unix style and in double quotes)
+* A relative or absolute path to a Viper file may be used (according to the Java/Unix style and in double quotes)
 * `import` adds the imported program as a preamble to the current one
-* Transitive imports are supported
+* Transitive imports are supported and resolved via depth-first traversal of the import graph
-* Each Viper file may only be imported once
+* The depth-first traversal mechanism enforces that each Viper file is imported at most once,
-* Recursive imports are resolved via depth-first traversal
+  including in the cases of multiple (indirect) imports of the same file or of recursive imports.